i have seen the best minds of my generation cowering in cafes,

 whose plugged in minds burst and bubble with memory structures and pointers to a void,

-laying bricks for the great mechanical edifice
+laying bricks for the great mechanical edifice.

 who type faster now, crying in a quiet, numb, neutered sort of way